AhmetZamanis/KaggleStoreSales/ReportPart1.md

     The test statistic is outside of the range of p-values available in the look-up table.
 The actual p-value is smaller than the p-value returned.

-The null hypothesis for the KPSS test (this version) is stationarity around a constant value.
-With a p-value smaller than 0.01, the null is rejected, so the test suggests our residuals are non-stationary.
+The null hypothesis for this version of the KPSS test is stationarity around a constant value, while the alternative suggests the presence of a unit root.
+With a p-value smaller than 0.01, the null is rejected, so the test suggests our residuals have a unit root.

 Second is the Augmented Dickey-Fuller test.